Important information to our patients

 It is no longer surprising, and possibly even now accepted or expected, that when you go to retail outlets, you will have restrictions on access and infection measures in place.
 I am sure, like me, many of you would now be concerned if such measures were not in place in this way.

-At the Peninsula Heart Clinic, going into a second peak, we need to ensure that we are leading the way and ensuring the highest level of effective response and prevention to minimise the risk and impact on our sites for all the reasons I have outlined above.
+At Peninsula Heart Clinic, going into 2022, we need to ensure that we are leading the way and ensuring the highest level of effective response and prevention to minimise the risk and impact on our sites for all the reasons I have outlined above.

 - Ensuring all staff who can work from home, do so, so that we can minimise the number of people accessing the site.